 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 4-5, no. 1, color repro.

 - Harris, Neil.
 Capital Culture: J. Carter Brown, the National Gallery of Art, and the Reinvention of the Museum Experience.
-Chicago, 2013: 246, 250.
+Chicago and London, 2013: 246, 250.

 The NGA scientific research department analyzed a cross-section of the wood from the panel and found it to be poplar (report in NGA conservation files dated December 24, 1985).

 Attaching a woodent grid to the reverse of a panel to prevent the panel's warping.